HomeNarratives: oral histories and interviewsCyberspace art scene of the area code 604Mistigris artpacks at a glance

 mist1194-MA-SL1.ANS

 Mavrik drew this ANSI art scroller for Salem's Lot BBS at the request of its SysOp Helter, who had decorated his BBS in shades of green and was always fishing for more green art to match it.
-It includes "greets" in the header, with brief messages and shout-outs from the artist, along with Mavrik’s stylized virtual "signature" atop the piece
+It includes "greets" in the header, with brief messages and shout-outs from the artist, along with Mavrik’s stylized virtual "sig" (signature) atop the piece

 mist1194-QT-NM94.PCX